atulvidyarthi29/ClusterBasedNetwork_NS2/README.md

 # ClusterBasedNetwork_NS2
-A cluster-based network in NS2 using underwater RF channel model
+A cluster-based network in NS2 using underwater RF channel model.